 Of course, the size of your wallet also plays a significant role.

-The Hori-Zone longbow set for children and teenagers is the perfect starter package for all inexperienced archers from 8 years of age.
-It contains not only the bow, but also two fibreglass arrows with a tip, an arm guard, an arrow quiver, a finger tab and a target rest.
-But these are not the only advantages of the kids recurve bow and arrow set:
+The Bear Archery 1st Shot Bow Set for young children is the perfect starter package for all inexperienced archers from 4 to 7 years of age.
+Bear Archery has been America’s number one provider of equipment for youth and instructional archery for 80 years.
+So they know a thing or two about teaching kids how to use a bow.
+This excellent starter set contains not only the bow, but also two Safetyglass arrows with an arm guard, finger rollers, an arrow quiver, and a paper target.
+But these are not the only advantages of this bow and arrow set:

-All in all, the Hori-Zone bow and arrow set for children and teenagers is a solid beginner’s package with many accessories and for the reasons mentioned above is absolutely recommendable.
+All in all, the Bear Archery bow and arrow set for young children is a solid beginner’s package with many accessories and for the reasons mentioned above is absolutely recommendable.
 Good quality at a very fair price!

 What does archery mean for children?
 Adventure, above everything else!
 Those who prefer the traditional Robin Hood feeling will get their money’s worth with this archery set for children.
 The wooden play set for children offers traditional looks with everything the little archer needs.
-Thanks to the three arrows with the suction cups the set is already suitable for smaller children from 4 years on.
+The set includes two bows with a quiver each and twenty soft rubber tipped arrows for adventures outside.

-The wooden play set is primarily suitable for smaller children, not least because of the stakes with suction cup.
-However, thanks to the high quality workmanship and original design, it also offers older children who would like to get a taste of archery everything they need.
+The wooden play set is primarily a toy aimed at younger children, as the rubber tips make target shooting impossible.
+However, thanks to the high quality workmanship and original design, it also offers older children who would like to get a taste of archery a good sense of what the sport is about.
 The price is unbeatable anyway, so this serves as our recommendation to buy!

 Buying bows and arrows for children is a tightrope walk.
 The bow is a weapon – even if by law it is considered a piece of sports equipment.
 Therefore, you should think carefully whether you already trust your child to handle this weapon.